rschristopher/ischristtrue.com/src/modern-views/free-will.md

  not only was tempted by Satan, but also participates in the will of the father, with perfect obedience so as to glorify God (the father).
+Christ's human will participated harmoniously with His divine will, and in a way that makes it possible for us to do, participating harmoniously with the divine sovereign will.
 By coming to Christ we find in Christ an answer to the free will question;